 Additional information on the effects of earthquakes

-Large earthquakes generally result in higher death tools in developing countries or countries where building codes are less stringent.
-China has suffered from a number of strong earthquakes that have resulted in extremely high death tools.
+Large earthquakes generally result in higher death tolls in developing countries or countries where building codes are less stringent.
+China has suffered from a number of strong earthquakes that have resulted in extremely high death tolls.
 While earthquakes occur around the globe along the various tectonic plate boundaries, a significant proportion occur around the basin of the Pacific Ocean in what is referred to as the Ring of Fire due to the high degree of tectonic activity.
-Many of the countries on the Ring of Fire including Japan, Chile, the United States and New Zealand led the way in earthquake policy and science as a result.
+Many of the countries in the Ring of Fire, including Japan, Chile, the United States and New Zealand, led the way in earthquake policy and science as a result.